JensDijkstra/Project-NAO/Design Report/DesignReport.md

 #### Different dialogues
 Blue has three main dialog boxes he uses to communicate with the user.
 These are the introduction, teaching & socializing and valediction box.
 Each with it's own set of interactions.
 Every time Blue speaks, he moves around a little bit and uses body language to further express himself.
 This makes the NAO feel even more human-like.
 ##### Introduction
 The introduction dialog box is the first thing users will hear when they start up the NAO.
 This introduction is mostly a monologue, but some questions are asked in order to make the user more interested in what Blue says.
+The concept for this dialog can be read in appendix B.
 First Blue introduces himself and asks the user to do the same by shaking hands.
 During this, Blue will learn to recognize the user's face and name.
 After this process, Blue is able to make interactions more personal by calling out the user's name.
 The next time a user starts up the NAO, this process does not have to be repeated, since it will automatically recognize the user.
 After this, Blue starts explaining how he works.
 This part has a pop quiz to test if the user was paying attention.
 If the user answers correctly, Blue will respond very excited.
 Otherwise, Blue will make a joke and rephrase it's original explanation.
 Finally Blue jokes about having to tell the user all kinds of legal things.

 ##### Teaching & Socializing
-- [ ] Check appendix references

 After the introduction, Blue automatically goes into the teaching & socializing box.
 This box contains all Tai Chi and social related interactions.
 Blue asks the user if he or she wants to practice Tai Chi.
-If the user answers **yes**, Blue will go into a teaching only dialog box, in which all Tai Chi related dialogues are scripted.
-This is the 'active box' If the user answers **no**, Blue will stay in the same box, but wait for the user to ask him about something.
+If the user answers "yes", Blue will go into a teaching only dialog box, in which all Tai Chi related dialogues are scripted.
+This is the 'active box' If the user answers "no", Blue will stay in the same box, but wait for the user to ask him about something.
 This is the 'passive box'.
 Note that the active box has the same Tai Chi options as the passive box, but let's Blue ask the questions.
 It is basically a sub-box of the passive box.
-These dialog boxes also define the state that the NAO is in. **Appendix B** shows the corresponding STM.
+These dialog boxes also define the state that the NAO is in.
+Appendix A.3 shows the corresponding STM.
 Blue has the following abilities in the teaching & socializing box:
   - Show the user a specific form from the 10-form.
   - Show the user all programmed forms with fluent transition.